 - As the blood is passed through a machine that separates blood into its different parts, the abnormal plasma is removed and your blood cells are saved.

 - Your blood cells are then combined with normal plasma from a donor, and then given back to you.

 This treatment is repeated daily until blood tests show improvement.

 People who do not respond to this treatment or whose condition often returns may need to:

-Plasma exchange has greatly improved the outcome of this disease.
-Most people can recover completely.
-However, some people die from this disease, especially if it is not diagnosed immediately.
-In people who don't recover, this condition can become long-term (chronic).
+Most people who undergo plasma exchange recover completely.
+But some people die of this disease, especially if it is not diagnosed right away.
+In people who do not recover, this condition can become long-term (chronic).

 Call your health care provider if you have any unexplained bleeding.

 Because the cause is unknown, there is no known way to prevent this condition.